-Sand and Cement renders Crack
+Sand and Cement Renders Crack

 The problem with the older sand and cement renders is that as the building changes in size, the sand and cement render won’t move with it.
 The result is that the old sand and cement render will begin cracking.
 At first you will begin to see hairline cracks but as time goes on and water begins to get behind the render, it may begin coming off the walls.

 One of the ways of limiting the cracking that occurs when sand and cement render is used is the addition of lime to render.
-When you mix lime in with sand and cement, the finished render coat will have greater flexibility.
-It is not completely flexible so will still be liable to cracking, but it should be a significant improvement on sand and cement alone.
+When you mix lime in with sand and cement, the finished render coat will have greater flexibility because lime is so lightweight and breathable.The mixture will not be completely flexible so will still be liable to cracking, but it should be a significant improvement on sand and cement alone.
 The presence of lime in the render also improves its workability, making it easier to spread.

-K-Rend also cracks eventually!
+K-Rend also Cracks Eventually!

 To be honest, any thick render system is liable to cracking; it is not just sand and cement render.
 K-rend and other scratch renders are also more likely to crack than more modern thin-coat renders.
 It’s not that they are bad products – in fact K-rend is probably the UK’s best selling render – but the unavoidable fact is that any render applied that thickly is more likely to crack.